 Cats are meticulous groomers, but all that cleaning means they swallow a lot of loose fur.
 Usually, this hair passes through their digestive system without a problem.
 Sometimes, however, it clumps together in the stomach and forms a hairball that they need to vomit up.
 While an occasional hairball is normal, frequent ones can be a sign of excessive grooming or digestive issues.
 More seriously, a large hairball can cause a dangerous intestinal blockage, which is a medical emergency.
 If your cat is straining to vomit without producing anything, it's time to call the vet.

-A Sudden Change in Diet
+A Sudden Diet Change

 Have you recently switched your cat’s food?
 Their digestive system can be surprisingly sensitive.
 Changing from one brand or flavor to another too quickly can easily lead to an upset stomach and vomiting because their gut bacteria need time to adjust.
 The key is to make the change gradually over seven to ten days.
 Start by mixing a small amount of the new food with their old food, and slowly increase the proportion of new food each day.
 This slow transition gives their system time to adapt to the new ingredients and helps you avoid the problem altogether.